mhowlett/datavstime-examples/README.md

-## Example data-vs-time proxy adapter targets
+## Example data providers for data-vs-time

 Currently there are three: